emqx/neuron-docs/en_US/address-format/address-format.md

 $rm localhost.key
 ```

-The *.cnf file specified by `-config` can be modified using the [template file for openssl]([openssl/openssl.cnf at master - openssl/openssl (github.com)](https://github.com/openssl/openssl /blob/master/apps/openssl.cnf)) to be modified to include the following configuration section:
+The *.cnf file specified by `-config` can be modified using the [template file for openssl](https://github.com/openssl/openssl/blob/master/apps/openssl.cnf) to be modified to include the following configuration section:

 ```ini
 [ v3_req ]